 If this information makes going to college sound impossible, remember, the "sticker price" of tuition doesn't always tell the full story.
 Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
 And, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

-Southern Adventist University is a private, religious institution, so it has the same tuition for residents of Tennessee as it does for residents from other states.
+Southern Adventist University is a private, religious institution, which means it has the same tuition for students from Tennessee as it does for residents from other states.